What’s the Difference Between a Dermatologist and an Esthetician?December 21, 2021

 What Is an Esthetician?

-Who Should You Visit?
+Which Should You Visit?

-Because there is some overlap between what a dermatologist and esthetician can help with, choosing which one to visit can be difficult and largely dependent upon preference.
 According to Luzon, it’s important to consider your key skin concerns.
 If you’re looking to improve the look of your skin from a surface level, such as improving the look of dullness, call your esthetician.
 If your skin concerns are medically-induced or you’re looking for prescription treatment, Dr. Akhavan suggests making an appointment with your dermatologist.
 “A dermatologist is the most qualified individual to address all skin-related matters, whether they are disease-related or aesthetic concerns,” he says.

 How Often Should You Visit?